-- The pain is often perceived as starting in the neck area and then radiating from this point down to shoulder, arm and forearm and usually into the hand.
+- The pain is often perceived as starting in the neck area and then radiating from this point down to the shoulder, arm, and forearm and usually into the hand.

-- The onset of the radicular pain is often gradual, although it can be sudden and occur in association with a tearing or snapping sensation.
+- The onset of radicular pain is often gradual, although it can suddenly occur in association with a tearing or snapping sensation.

 - As time passes, the magnitude of the arm pain clearly exceeds that of the neck or shoulder pain.